DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - 🍌**bus**: all devices are connected to a single cable (backbone) terminated on both ends
         - Know commonly used twisted-pair cable categories
         - Know cable types & characteristics

-**DNP3 (Distributed Network Protocol 3)** is primarily used in the electric and water utility and management industries.
-It is used to support communications between data acquisition systems and the system control equipment.
-This includes substation computers, remote terminal units (RTUs) (i.e., devices controlled by an embedded microprocessor), intelligent electronic devices (IEDs), and SCADA primary stations (i.e., control centers).
-DNP3 is an open and public standard.
-It is a multilayer protocol that functions similarly to TCP/IP in that it has link, transport, and transportation layers.
-It utilizes the **Data Link Layer** for reliable node-to-node data transfer. and at the **Trasnsport layer**, DNP3 uses this layer to provide end-to-end communication, ensuring that data packets are transmitted across the network reliably and in the correct sequence.
-And At the **Application Layer**, DNP3 defines the format of messages, the functions that can be requested (e.g., reading or writing data points), and the way in which data points are represented.
-At the **Network layer**, DNP3 messages can be encapsulated within IP packets for transmission over IP networks.

-**TCP/IP Model**
-        - Application layer
-        - Transport layer
-        - Internet layer
-        - Network Access layer
 - 4.1.2 Internet Protocol (IP) networking (e.g., Internet Protocol Security (IPSec), Internet Protocol (IP) v4/6)
      - IP is part of the TCP/IP (Transmission Control Protocol/Internet Protocol) suite
         - TCP/IP is the name of IETF's four-layer networking model, and its protocol stack; the four layers are link (physical), internet (network-to-network), transport (channels for connection/connectionless data exchange) and application (where apps make use of network services)
-        - IP provides the foundation for other protocols to be able to communicate; IP itself is a connectionless protocol
+        - Network layer’s packet header includes the source and destination IP addresses.
+IP provides the foundation for other protocols to be able to communicate; IP itself is a connectionless protocol
-        - IPv4: dominant protocol that operates at layer 3; IP is responsible for addressing packets, uses 32-bit addresses
-        - IPv6: modernization of IPv4, uses 128-bit addresses, supporting 2128 hosts
         - TCP or UDP is used to communicate over IP
         - IPSec provides data authentication, integrity and confidentiality
-    - **Logical address**: occurs when an address is assigned and used by software or a protocol rather than being provided/controlled by hardware
+    - **Logical Address**: occurs when an address is assigned and used by software or a protocol rather than being provided/controlled by hardware.
-    - Network layer’s packet header includes the source and destination IP addresses
-    - Network Access Layer: defines the protocols and hardware required to deliver data across a physical network
-    - Internet Layer: defines the protocols for logically transmitting packets over the network
-    - Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets
-    - Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer
+         - 🍎**Multicast:** One to Many.
+Supported by both IPv4 and IPv6.
+         - 🍎**Broadcast:** One to all.
+Not Supported by IPv6.
+IPv6 replaces broadcast with multicast and anycast to improve network efficiency and reduce unnecessary traffic.
+         - 🍎**Unicast:** One to One communication.
+Supported by both IPv4 and IPv6.
+         - 🍎**Anycast:** From single source to the nearest or optimal recipient or group of recipients.
+Supported natively by IPv6.
+Used for CDN and for streaming.
         - 🍏**IPv4**:
+             - dominant protocol that operates at layer 3; IP is responsible for addressing packets, uses 32-bit addresses
              - Format: IPv4 addresses are 32-bit numerical labels written in decimal format as four octets separated by periods (e.g., 192.168.1.1).
              - Size: The IPv4 header is 20 to 60 bytes in length.
              - Fragmentation: Routers can fragment IPv4 packets to accommodate the maximum transmission unit (MTU) of the network path.
              - Built-in Security: IPv4 does not have built-in security features, but it can use IPsec (Internet Protocol Security) for encryption and authentication.
         - 🍏**IPv6**:
+             - modernization of IPv4, uses 128-bit addresses, supporting 2128 hosts
              - Format: IPv6 addresses are 128-bit hexadecimal labels written in eight groups of four hexadecimal digits separated by colons (e.g., 2001:0db8:85a3:0000:0000:8a2e:0370:7334).
              - Size: The IPv6 header is 40 bytes in length.
              - Fragmentation: IPv6 requires fragmentation to be handled by the sending host rather than by routers, improving efficiency.
              - Built-in Security: IPv6 was designed with IPsec as a mandatory component, providing native support for encryption and authentication.

-- 🍎**Multicast:** One to Many.
-Supported by both IPv4 and IPv6.
-- 🍎**Broadcast:** One to all.
-Not Supported by IPv6.
-IPv6 replaces broadcast with multicast and anycast to improve network efficiency and reduce unnecessary traffic.
-- 🍎**Unicast:** One to One communication.
-Supported by bothIPv4 and IPv6.
-- 🍎**Anycast:** From single source to the nearest or optimal recipient or group of recipients.
-Supported natively by IPv6.
-Used for CDN and for streaming.
-- The means by which IPv6 and IPv4 can coexist on the same network is to use one or more of three primary options: dual stack, tunneling, or NAT-­PT.
+        - 🍏**Dual Stack**: The means by which IPv6 and IPv4 can coexist on the same network is to use one or more of three primary options: dual stack, tunneling, or NAT-­PT.
-    - Dual stack is to have most systems operate both IPv4 and IPv6 and use the appropriate protocol for each conversation.
+             - 🎈Dual stack is to have most systems operate both IPv4 and IPv6 and use the appropriate protocol for each conversation.
-    - Tunneling allows most systems to operate a single stack of either IPv4 or IPv6 and use an encapsulation tunnel to access systems of the other protocol.
+             - 🎈Tunneling allows most systems to operate a single stack of either IPv4 or IPv6 and use an encapsulation tunnel to access systems of the other protocol.
-    - Network Address Translation-­Protocol Translation (NAT-­PT) (RFC-­2766) can be used to convert between IPv4 and IPv6 network segments similar to how NAT converts between internal and external addresses.
+             - 🎈Network Address Translation-­Protocol Translation (NAT-­PT) (RFC-­2766) can be used to convert between IPv4 and IPv6 network segments similar to how NAT converts between internal and external addresses.
+    - **TCP/IP Model**
+        - Application layer: Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer
+        - Transport layer: Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets
+        - Internet layer: Internet Layer: defines the protocols for logically transmitting packets over the network
+        - Network Access layer: Network Access Layer: defines the protocols and hardware required to deliver data across a physical network

 - 4.1.3 Secure protocols
     - ❄️**Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)